gap-system/PackageDistro/README.md

 to go about this that ensure we will still be able to pick up updates:
 1. If you still have access to the old location, simply upload the new `PackageInfo.g` file (containing the new URLs and of course also a new version number) in both the old and the new location.
-The system then will as usually automatically detect it up and once the update the update on the new URL, and once the update is accepted and merged, the system will use only the new `PackageInfoURL`.
+The system then will as usually automatically detect it, and once the update is accepted and merged, the system will use only the new `PackageInfoURL`.
 2. If this is not possible, you can also submit the update as if it was a new package, using one of the options listed in the next section.